whosonfirst/go-whosonfirst-libpostal/docs/index.md

-# libpostal
+# The Mapzen Libpostal API

-The Mapzen libpostal API is a ... around [the libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses in to data structures.
+The Mapzen Libpostal API is a ... around [the Libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses in to data structures.
 The Libpostal API has two endpoints that are exposed as HTTP `GET` requests, returning results as JSON data structures.

 ## GET /expand _?address=ADDRESS&apikey=APIKEY_